nberger/ring-logger/README.md

 If you don't like `"[REDACTED]"` as the redacted value and want to use a different one, just pass the `:redact-value` option.

+You can also disable query string logging in case it can contain sensitive information with `log-query-string?` option.

 ## Add a request id to group all the logging related to a request

 This can be accomplished by adding a ring middleware to generate a unique